Capacity of All Nine Models of Channel Output Feedback for the Two-user Interference Channel: Introduction

-Feedback models include the one direct-link feedback model (feedback link between one of the receivers and its own transmitter), the one cross-link feedback model (feedback link from one receiver to the interfering transmitter), the four-link feedback model (feedback link from both receivers to both transmitters), etc. Different cases are shown in Figure~\ref{fig:allcombs} and will be explained in detail in Section~\ref{SecPrelims}.
-In order to gain insights about good communication schemes that apply to the feedback models shown in Figure~\ref{fig:allcombs}, we first analyze the feedback models under the symmetric deterministic model of interference \cite{avestimehr,bresler2}.
-Then, we extend the results to the Gaussian interference channel.
+In this paper, we conduct a comprehensive study of the capacity region of all feedback architectures in two-user linear deterministic \cite{avestimehr,bresler2} and Gaussian interference channels.
+The feedback architectures that we study are all parametrized by the feedback links they support.
+In a two-user interference channel, there can be as many as 4 possible feedback links, i.e., one feedback link from each receiver to each transmitter.
+Therefore, excluding the case of no feedback links, a total of $2^4 - 1 = 15$ feedback models are possible.
+Barring the symmetrical cases, 9 canonical feedback models are possible, which are shown in Fig.~\ref{fig:allcombs}.
+In this work, we study the capacity region of all the 9 feedback models shown in Fig.~\ref{fig:allcombs}.
+In order to gain insights about good communication schemes that apply to the different feedback models, we first analyze them under the symmetric linear deterministic model of interference.
+Then, we extend the results to the Gaussian interference channel, deriving the approximate capacity region by developing outer and inner bounds, which are within constant bits of one another.

-The first main result of the paper is that for deterministic channels, all the feedback models which have at least one direct link of feedback have the identical sum capacity.
-In the Gaussian interference channel, the sum capacity of all the feedback models with at least one direct link of feedback is within 4.17 bits/Hz of each other for all channel gains.
+In this paper, the comprehensive study of capacity region of different feedback architectures leads to three main results.
+The first main result of the paper is that for a linear symmetric deterministic interference channel, all 9 canonical feedback models except one (with only one direct-link feedback, shown in Fig.~\ref{fig:fb_one-direct}) have the identical capacity region in the weak interference regime.
+Moreover, the capacity region of single direct link feedback model is a strict subset of the capacity region of the rest of the feedback models.
+The first main result extends to the Gaussian channel case where all models of feedback, except single direct-link feedback model, have the same approximate capacity region which is within constant bits from their respective outer-bounds.

-Although the feedback model with only one direct link of feedback yields the identical sum capacity as the feedback model having all four feedback links (for the deterministic channel model), their capacity regions are not identical.
-We prove that the capacity region of the feedback model with a one direct link of feedback is a strict subset of the capacity region of feedback model with all four feedback links.
-Moreover, the capacity region of the feedback model which has both direct feedback links, from the receivers to their own transmitters, is identical to the capacity region of the feedback model which has all four feedback links.
-Thus, there is no gain in listening to the channel output feedback from other receivers.
+The second main result of the paper is that for a linear symmetric deterministic interference channel, all feedback models have the \emph{identical} sum-capacity in the weak interference regime.
+This result is particularly interesting because if sum-capacity is the performance metric, any one feedback link is sufficient to achieve the maximum feedback sum-capacity.